 It is recommended that each student read and understand the information presented in this handbook and particularly within this chapter.
-Review these pages with your advisory chair and use that opportunity to discuss any questions you or your advisory chair may have with regards to the your plans and progress.
+Review

 Graduation Requirements

 Credit Hours (69): minimum 45 course work hours beyond completion of the master's degree coursework and clinical experience.